 8. Have content for fans, potential fans, and industry

-One good way to handle this is to include a blog for news right on your Homepage.
+For your fans, include a blog for news.
 You can update it with text and images regularly (keeping in mind your color scheme).

-You’ll also want to be sure you have enough professionally curated substance for industry folks checking you out.
+You’ll also want to be sure you have enough professionally curated content for industry folks checking you out.

 9. Tell your story

-If you are light-hearted and funny, or if you are more serious and your music reflects this - use that same tone in writing your bio, in showcasing your photos, and in describing your music.
+If you are light-hearted and funny, or if you are more serious and your music reflects this - use that same tone in writing your artist bio, in showcasing your photos, and in describing your music.

 10. Direct to fan sales

 Now you’ve got a good idea of the content you should be using, and where to place it.
 A clean layout, beautiful imagery, plus colors that work well together will wrap up your text and photos into a neat but professional website package.

 Build a stunning band website and store in minutes

 - Promote your music on your own unique website.